Skip to main content

 NOTE: Alternatively, the users / user groups who will be able to use the secret, along with their permissions, can be inherited from the parent folder if configured as required in this folder (except from the "All secrets" folder) by selecting the "Inherit users and their roles from current folder" checkbox (to inherit the users / user groups along with their Role Type permissions from the current folder) and the "Inherit advanced permissions from current folder" checkbox (to inherit the "View Password" and "File Transfer" advanced permissions for the users / user groups from the current folder).

-NOTE: The default Ekran System admin user as a root user will be able to access and modify all secrets created by other Ekran System users.
+NOTE: The default Syteca admin user as a root user will be able to access and modify all secrets created by other Syteca users.

 8. On the Restrictions tab, to configure any access restrictions required for the users of the secret, do the following: